Jan 2014 - Prices of our restored

 husband and wife team based in Buckerell, Nr Honiton, Devon

-We moved from Maidenhead, Berkshire earlier
+We moved from Maidenhead, Berkshire in May

-this year and our new location has proved very popular with people en
+2013 which has proved very popular with people en

 route from London and home counties to Devon and Cornwall.

 Susan is an Associate Ordinary member of

 BAFRA and holds a BA (Hons) in Furniture Restoration from

 Buckinghamshire New University.

 What do we do?